Surveys on the impacts of COVID-19

 A series of articles on various subjects which explore the impact of COVID-19 on the socio-economic landscape.
 New articles will be released periodically.

-- Perceptions of personal safety among population groups designated as visible minorities in Canada during the COVID-19 pandemic
+- The mental health of population groups designated as visible minorities in Canada during the COVID-19 pandemic

 Latest releases from The Daily